 Gordon Fleming, the owner of a faltering hazardous waste materials disposal service, takes a contract to dispose of the asbestos at the abandoned Danvers State Hospital psychiatric institution.
 In order to obtain the contract, he has agreed to complete the job within a week, although this is a timetable that places great pressure on his team.
 As he and his four-man team rush to complete the job, tensions within the group come to the surface, including Gordon’s strained relationship with his wife.
 One of the group, former law student Mike, becomes fascinated with listening to nine psychotherapy session tapes of a woman with multiple personality disorder that he finds as he searches through the asylum’s archives.
 At the same time, there also appears to be someone or something lurking in the building.

 Session 9 is a horror film from indie director Brad Anderson.
 Anderson made several not particularly well known films – most intriguing sounding of which is the short Frankenstein’s Planet of Monsters (1995) – and then debuted with the slacker comedy The Darian Gap (1996).
 He is best known for the quirky romantic comedy Next Stop Wonderland (1998).
-In recent years, Anderson has moved into genre territory with the fine romantic time travel film Happy Accidents (2000), Session 9 and the subsequent arthouse hit of The Machinist (2004), which was followed by the non-genre thriller Transsiberian (2008), the Last People on Earth drama Vanishing on 7th Street (2010), the 911 call thriller The Call (2013) and a further asylum horror Eliza Graves/Stonehearst Asylum (2014), the international thriller Beirut (2018) and the medical horror Fractured (2019).
+In recent years, Anderson has moved into genre territory with the fine romantic time travel film Happy Accidents (2000), Session 9 and the subsequent arthouse hit of The Machinist (2004), which was followed by the non-genre thriller Transsiberian (2008), the Last People on Earth drama Vanishing on 7th Street (2010), the 911 call thriller The Call (2013), a further asylum horror Eliza Graves/Stonehearst Asylum (2014), the international thriller Beirut (2018) and the medical horror Fractured (2019).

 Session 9 is reflective of the new aesthetic that seems to have settled on the horror film after The Blair Witch Project (1999) (which in turn was influenced more than a little by Lars von Trier, Thomas Vinterberg and their Dogma school of minimalist purity).
 The film uses naturalistic, sometimes handheld, camerawork rather than dramatically staged set-ups; is shot on high-definition video rather than film; uses everyday surroundings – an actual abandoned asylum (the Danvers State Hospital in Massachusetts) rather than any constructed sets; and is focused on actors reacting to the environment rather than performing around camera set-ups.